darkboss1/Live-location-by-darkboss1/README.md

 * Live-location tool not responsible for misuse and for illegal purposes.
 Use it only for Pentest or Educational purpose
 * Hacking is not a crime (: ..Pull requests are always welcome.. :)
 # Happy Hacking ( Privacy & Security No Such Things Exists in digital World, We Can Hack Everything )

+# For more information,visit this link - www.serialkey.top